Logical qubits with erasure conversion using metastable neutral atoms: Methods

 where $z_R$ and $w$ are the Rayleigh range and beam waist of the optical tweezer in the atomic plane, respectively, while $w_\text{aod}$ and $v_s$ denote the AOD aperture (radius) and the speed of sound in the AOD material, and $\tau_\text{aod} = w_{aod}/v_s$ is the AOD output rise time.
 Cylindrical lensing begins to be significant when the transport speed exceeds one beam waist per $\tau_\text{aod}$, and is therefore more pronounced for shorter trap wavelengths when moving a fixed distance.

 In the experiment, we study this acoustic lensing effect by varying the transport trajectory between the storage and gate zones.
-As described in Sec.~\ref{sec:rfsoc}, we parameterize the trajectories using a fifth-order polynomial.
+As described in \textit{Real-time AOD waveform generation}, we parameterize the trajectories using a fifth-order polynomial.
 With additional symmetry constraints, the trajectory takes the form

 where $T$ and $L$ are the duration and distance of transport, and $\gamma$ corresponds to the velocity at $t=T/2$ (in unit of $L/T$) and can be freely tuned.
-We compare two specific trajectories: $\gamma = 1.5625$ (we call it \textit{zero-jerk} trajectory since the jerk vanishes at both the start and end points, see Fig~\ref{fig:lensing}c) and $\gamma = 1.875$ (the minimum-jerk trajectory~\cite{flash_coordination_1985}).
-In both cases, experimental results match the numerical model without any free fitting parameters only when the acoustic lensing effect is included (Fig.~\ref{fig:lensing}b).
+We compare two specific trajectories: $\gamma = 1.5625$ (we call it \textit{zero-jerk} trajectory since the jerk vanishes at both the start and end points, see Extended Data Fig.~\ref{fig:lensing}c) and $\gamma = 1.875$ (the minimum-jerk trajectory~ \citesupp{flash_coordination_1985}).
+In both cases, experimental results match the numerical model without any free fitting parameters only when the acoustic lensing effect is included (Extended Data Fig.~\ref{fig:lensing}b).
 Furthermore, the model predicts that with lensing taken into account, the zero-jerk trajectory outperforms the minimum-jerk one, which we verify experimentally.
 While in the absence of acoustic lensing, both trajectories perform similarly according to the simulation.
 We use the zero-jerk trajectory for the circuits in the rest of this work.

-A one-way transport between the gate and storage zone in this work consists of three phases: (1) ramping up the AOD trap depth to handoff qubits from SLM traps to AOD traps, (2) moving, and (3) ramping down the AOD trap depth to handoff qubits back from AOD traps to SLM traps, as shown in Fig.~\ref{fig:move_exp}a.
+A one-way transport between the gate and storage zone in this work consists of three phases: (1) ramping up the AOD trap depth to handoff qubits from SLM traps to AOD traps, (2) moving, and (3) ramping down the AOD trap depth to handoff qubits back from AOD traps to SLM traps, as shown in Extended Data Fig.~\ref{fig:move_exp}a.
 To mitigate heating accumulated over multiple rounds of transport required by the circuit experiments, we use a longer moving time of 0.89 ms and a ramp time of 0.78 ms.